Emirati war crimes

-The United Arab Emirates (UAE) war crimes are violations of international criminal law (including war crimes, crime against humanity and complicity in torture) which the Emirates has committed or is accused of committing, primarily in Yemen, Libya, and Syria.
+The United Arab Emirates (UAE) war crimes are violations of international criminal law (including war crimes, crime against humanity and complicity in torture) which the Emirates has committed or is accused of committing, primarily in Yemen, Libya, and Sudan.
 These accusations include arbitrary detention, torture, enforced disappearances, and cruel and inhuman treatment.
 Additionally, the Emirates has been complicit in civil wars by acting as a conduit for arms and supporting abusive local militias.

 Definition

 War crimes are defined as serious violations of international humanitarian law committed during armed conflicts.
 These violations encompass acts that target civilians, employ prohibited weapons, and cause unnecessary suffering.
-The UAE is signatory and is a party to the principles outlined in the four Geneva Conventions of 1949, which mandate the protection of civilians and those out of combat, ensuring that even in times of conflict, basic human rights are upheld.
-The UAE legislation sentences regarding war crimes range from imprisonment to death penalty for those breaching provisions in context of the international or non-international armed conflict.
+The UAE is a signatory and is a party to the principles outlined in the four Geneva Conventions of 1949, which mandate the protection of civilians and those out of combat, ensuring that even in times of conflict, basic human rights are upheld.
+The UAE legislation sentences regarding war crimes range from imprisonment to the death penalty for those breaching provisions in the context of international or non-international armed conflict.

 Yemen

 Yemeni Civil War

-The United Arab Emirates was an influential member of the Saudi Arabia-led coalition that intervened in the Yemen civil war in March 2015, when the Emirates deployed 30 aircraft to participate in the operations.
-Since then, the Human Rights Watch (HRW) documented nearly 90 unlawful attacks, including multiple war crimes, conducted by the coalition.
+The United Arab Emirates was an influential member of the Saudi Arabia-led coalition that intervened in the Yemeni civil war in March 2015, when the Emirates deployed 30 aircraft to participate in the operations.
+Since then, Human Rights Watch (HRW) has documented nearly 90 unlawful attacks, including multiple war crimes, conducted by the coalition.
 The alliance indiscriminately attacked homes, schools, hospitals and markets in Yemen, widely used banned weapons (like cluster munitions), and obstructed aid.
 The UN Secretary-General Antonio Guterres held the UAE and Saudi-led coalition responsible for the grave violations against children in the Yemen conflict.

 In May 2017, the UAE backed the formation of the Southern Transitional Council (STC), under the leadership of Major General Aidarus al-Zoubaidi.
 The council was declared illegitimate by the then-President Abdrabbuh Mansur Hadi, who alleged Abu Dhabi's Mohammed bin Zayed of acting as an occupier of Yemen.
 The Emirates’ proxy forces were discovered committing abuses, which is included excessive use of force during arrests, arbitrary detention, detention of family members of suspects, detention of children, and enforced disappearance.
 A report by HRW claimed that the UAE was funding, training, as well as instructing the proxy forces, which have committed brutal abuses.
-It also stated that the UAE defies international regulations by detaining, threatening, harassing and condemning activists for criticizing the Emirates’ actions.
+It also stated that the UAE defies international regulations by detaining, threatening, harassing, and condemning activists for criticizing the Emirates’ actions.

 In June 2017, an investigation by the Associated Press documented 18 secret prisons run by the UAE in southern Yemen.
-The secret prisons held several men, who were captured in a hunt for al-Qaeda militants, and committed grave human rights violations, including abuse and extreme torture.
-The report revealed that the prisons used a “grill” to tie victims to a rod, and were spun in a circle of fire.
+The secret prisons held several men who were captured in a hunt for al-Qaeda militants and committed grave human rights violations, including abuse and extreme torture.
+The report revealed that the prisons used a “grill” to tie victims to a rod, and they were spun in a circle of fire.
 The investigation also revealed direct involvement of US forces, who were alleged of interrogating detainees.